Infirm service for rubbish bin collection

 The Master Locksmiths Access Key (MLAK) enables people with disabilities to gain 24/7 access to a network of public facilities across Australia.
 People with a disability are able to purchase an MLAK master key which will open all toilets, playgrounds and other facilities which are fitted with this specially designed lock.
 Read more about MLAK ( PDF, 0.9 MB ).

-In Cairns, the MLAK system is fitted to the Lagoon amenities and the Liberty Swing at Muddy's Playground on the Esplanade.
-On-site signage at both facilities provides contact numbers to call for immediate access without an MLAK key.
+In Cairns, the MLAK system is fitted to the Change-Ability change rooms at Woree and Smithfield pools, Lagoon accessible toilet, Behana Gorge access gate and the Liberty Swing at Muddy's Playground on the Esplanade.
+On-site signage at the facilities provides contact numbers to call for immediate access without an MLAK key.
+If you are a local member of the community with a disability or a carer of a person with disability please contact Customer Service and request to be put through to the Access and Equity Project Officer to receive a key.

 - When Council hosts an event where a person who is deaf or hard of hearing is known to be attending, we will ensure we have an Auslan interpreter on hand to translate.
 Please tell us if you require an interpreter prior to attending so we can book an interpreter through Deaf Services Queensland.